 Once again, we’re anticipating this session will fill out quickly, so grab a coffee and get down early!

 Learn how to extend the life span of older vessels and gather tips for creating multipurpose spaces onboard cruise ships in this session moderated by Seabourn’s director of interior design & operations, My Nguyen.
 With limited space onboard cruise ships, maximizing your real estate is vital.
-In this session, industry experts from cruise lines, design studios, and outfitting firms will share their expertize with attendees.
+In this session, industry experts from cruise lines, design studios, and outfitting firms will share their expertise with attendees.

 Speaking on the session will be Lisa McCabe, vice president of revitalization and hotel refurbishment at Carnival Cruise Line; Michael Colebourn, CEO of Trimline; Boris Ruskovsky, senior director of vessel refurbishment at Norwegian Cruise Line Holdings; and Vertti Kivi, CEO of DSIGN VERTTI KIVI & CO.

-Featuring a panel of industry thought leaders and decision makers, the ‘Women’s Leadership Forum’ is an event not to be missed.
+Featuring a panel of industry thought leaders and decision-makers, the ‘Women’s Leadership Forum’ is an event not to be missed.
 Designed to showcase female talent in a male-dominated sector, this session will benefit all attendees who are looking to improve their leadership skills and understand the challenges surrounding gender disparity in the industry.
-In this session, moderated by the president of Global Marine & Hotel Interiors, Anna Jenei, panelists will discuss the meaning of leadership, challenges facing women in the industry, how to develop young talent, the importance of team members and culture, how to instigate real change and more key concepts.
+In this session, moderated by the president of Global Marine & Hotel Interiors, Anna Jenei, panellists will discuss the meaning of leadership, challenges facing women in the industry, how to develop young talent, the importance of team members and culture, how to instigate real change and more key concepts.

 Spearheading the forum will be Dee Cooper, senior vice president of design at Virgin Voyages; My Nguyen, director of interior design & operations at Seabourn & Holland America Line; Petra Ryberg, head of design at P&O Australia; and Felicia Zwebner, CEO of the FZ Collection.